-Home made ghee or clarified butter recipe’ is homemade ghee on any search engine.
-Once defamed as the heart disease-causing and fattening, ghee or clarified butter has reclaimed its glory with aplomb.
-And now, it is being recommended by all the nutritionists from across the world.
+Home made ghee or clarified butter recipe’ is available with homemade ghee serach on any search engine.
+Once ghee was defamed as the heart disease-causing and fattening dairy but recently, ghee or clarified butter has reclaimed its glory with aplomb.
+And now, it is being recommended by all the nutritionists across the world in moderation.

 Ghee or clarified butter not only improves the flavor and mouthfeel of the food but also aids the weight loss process and promotes gut health.
 And much contrary to the erstwhile notion of being detrimental for heart-healthy for its hefty fat content, it is now being acclaimed as a heart-healthy fat/ oil substitute.
 Ghee can be consumed in both cooked and uncooked forms.

 Health Benefits of Ghee

 Ghee is filled with nutrients like Vitamin A, D, K, and E. It is rich in butyric acid that promoted colon health.
 It contains immunity-boosting conjugated linoleic acid (CLA), heart-healthy fatty acids, and much more.
 The benefits of ghee or clarified butter get enhanced when it is homemade.